Being

 Why does working with public galleries matter?

-For over 45 years, the Chartwell Project has grappled with questions like these.
+For 50 years, the Chartwell Project has grappled with questions like these.
 In the process, Chartwell has developed a philosophy advocating for the importance of the visual arts.
 Over time, this philosophy has deepened to investigate the neurological, emotional and physical processes involved in art object making.

 First and foremost, Chartwell is interested in the power of the ideation processes involved in both the making and the viewing of art objects and believes that the sense activated imagination needs to be more widely understood and valued.
 Creative thinking grounded in this empowering resource is primary and, aided by contemplative sense based intelligence, opens to the life-enhancing wonder of the spontaneous idea.